Vladimir Meshcheryakov

-Vladimir Nikolayevich Mescheryakov (Владимир Николаевич Мещеряков; 23 April 1885 – 1946) was a Soviet politician and statesman.
+Vladimir Nikolayevich Meshcheryakov (Владимир Николаевич Мещеряков; 23 April 1885 – 15 January 1946) was a Soviet politician and statesman.

 Biography

 Born in Rasskazovo (at that time village), in Tambov Governorate of the Russian Empire, he became a socialist activist and politician.
-At first Mescheryakov studied at the Tambov realschule and later mechanical department of the Petersburg Politech.
-In 1908 following his arrest and imprisonment, Mescheryakov was sentenced to 3 years and 4 months of administrative exile.
+At first Meshcheryakov studied at the Tambov realschule and later mechanical department of the Petersburg Politech.
+In 1908 following his arrest and imprisonment, Meshcheryakov was sentenced to 3 years and 4 months of administrative exile.
 His exile he served in Verkholensk county (uyezd), Irkutsk Governorate.
 In 1912 he escaped from exile, and a year later emigrated to France.

 After the February Revolution, he returned to Russia and was soon elected a member of the Rozhdestvensky District Council and was appointed responsible organizer of the Rozhdestvensky District Committee of Petrograd.
 In July, he became chairman of the Union of Loaders of the Vyborgsky District of Petrograd.
 Then he became the responsible organizer of the Vyborg District Committee of the RSDLP (b).

 In 1918, he was secretary and member of the collegium of the People's Commissariat for Agriculture of the RSFSR, and a year later he became People's Commissar for Agriculture of the Ukrainian SSR.

-The Mescheryakov's land policy was so unpopular and anti-peasant that, together with others components, led to armed clashes of the Ukrainian peasants against Soviet authorities.
+The Meshcheryakov's land policy was so unpopular and anti-peasant that, together with others components, led to armed clashes of the Ukrainian peasants against Soviet authorities.
 In the summer of 1919, it was recognized as false by the Supreme Council of National Economy of the RSFSR and the Central Committee of the RCP(b).
 However, the Politburo of the Central Committee of the CP(b)U, having considered this issue on July 25, 1919, emphasized in the reply of the Central Committee of the RCP(b) that Mescheryakov was guided by the instructions of the Central Committee of the CP(b)U in the matter of the state farm building.